raspberrypilearning/sense-hat-marble-maze/en/step_5.md

 **Important:** It is possible to draw on the LED matrix using a single list of 64 items.
 We have deliberately set up the display as a two dimensional list because we will need to access the rows and columns of the LED matrix separately for the game.

 - Display your maze on the LED matrix.

-To do this you're going to need to **flatten** the **list of lists** into a single list, like this:
+To do this, **flatten** the **list of lists** into a single list and then display it, like this:

 ```python
 sense.set_pixels(sum(maze,[]))